Nayef Mubarak Al-Khater

 Nayef Al Khater (born May 10, 1978) is a Qatari football player.
-He currently plays for Al Wakrah as a defender.
+He has played for Al Wakrah and the Qatar national team as a defender.

 Biography

 He took part in the 1995 FIFA U-17 World Championship, representing Qatar.
 He also represented the senior team from 2001 to 2004, earning 17 caps and 1 goal.

 Al Khater played his entire career in Al Wakrah, only going on loan temporarily to other Qatari clubs.
 He is one of the most capped players of Al Wakrah.